Fort Basinger (Seminole War Fort)

-Brief History
+Brief history

 On December 2, 1837, Colonel Zachary Taylor ordered the construction of Fort Gardiner during his Second Seminole War campaign as he marched his troops into the Lake Okeechobee region.
-Colonel Taylor determined that another fortification was required further south, so on December 21, 1837 he ordered another fortification constructed to support his plans.
-This particular fortification was named Fort Basinger after Lieutenant William E. Basinger who was killed during the battle of Dade's Massacre.
+Colonel Taylor determined that another fortification was required further south, so on December 21, 1837, he ordered another fortification constructed to support his plans.
+This particular fortification was named Fort Basinger after Lieutenant William E. Basinger who was killed during the Dade battle.

 Colonel Taylor assigned Captain Monroe of the 4th Artillery in command of Fort Basinger and stationed one company of troops and approximately 85 sick men and some Indians at the fortification.
 Captain Monroe was also charged with finishing the construction of the blockhouses and stockades around Fort Basinger.